What is Cloud Native, really?

 What is Cloud-Native Development?

 Eventually we need to ask this question right.
 What is cloud native?
 I will cheat for this answer.
 There is a really good explanation of this question from it’s source.
-Cloud Native Foundation in 23 different languages.
+Cloud Native Foundation shared the answer in 23 different languages.
 Source

 Cloud Native Computing Foundation